mediapills/cloud-custodian/docs/source/gcp/examples/spanner-set-iam-policy.rst

-Spanner - Set IAM policies
+Spanner - Set IAM Policies
 ===========================

 These policies update the IAM policy for spanner instances and databases, respectively.